Rondo neighborhood: Routing of Interstate 94

-Light Rail Transit - Green Line
+Light rail transit

 During the years of planning and preparation for the Green Line (the second main route of the Twin Cities Light Rail Transit system, originally known as the Central Corridor project), attention was re-focused on the Rondo Neighborhood and its history.
 Since the Green Line was planned to go on University Avenue, just a few blocks away from I-94, the same groups were affected.
 Communities were concerned about the past repeating itself.
 A number of groups formed in order to ensure that this process was different.

 Future St. Paul Mayor Melvin Carter was among those who ran for and won the seats on the St. Paul City Council in 2007 for the main purpose of improving the Green Line project as it related to Rondo.
 A specific action taking by groups concerned about the Green Line was a lawsuit filed against local project planners and the Federal Transit Administration by the NAACP, Alliance for Metropolitan Stability, Rondo residents and businesses and other organizations including Pilgrim Baptist, the state's first Black church.
 They charged that the Metropolitan Council inadequately engaged in mitigating efforts on poor people and minorities, potentially repeating Rondo's results.
 From the actions including that lawsuit, three additional stops were added to better serve Rondo/Frogtown residents.
 Also, additional funds to address parking and business-loss concerns during the construction process were made available.
 On the national level, the Federal Transit Administration changed its so-called cost-effectiveness index, which had given preference to shorter travel times and longer distances between stops.
 Instead, under FTA administrator Peter Rogoff, transportation issues were being examined from a civil rights perspective.
 Social equity and livability factors, including economic development and congestion relief, were added to the decision-making process.